Modern slavery and human trafficking statement

 All procurement staff follow the Chartered Institute of Procurement and Supply ethical code in procurement.
 Ethical and staffing issues form a key part of our induction for new entrants to the procurement team.

-We will publish our Modern Slavery statement on the NICE website and we will continue to assess and monitor potential risk areas in modern slavery and human trafficking.
+We will continue to assess and monitor potential risk areas in modern slavery and human trafficking.
+During 2024/25, we will strengthen our commitment by:

-• Support all staff to understand what steps to take to prevent modern slavery.
-This includes increasing awareness of reporting mechanisms for raising concerns.
+• Continuing to support all staff to understand what steps to take to prevent modern slavery including increasing awareness of reporting mechanisms for raising concerns.

-• Review our risk assessment of NICE’s exposure to modern slavery and human trafficking and work with key teams to keep this updated.
+• Continue to keep under review our risk assessment of NICE’s exposure to modern slavery and human trafficking and continue to work with our commercial team in identifying those contracts that are considered to be the highest risk areas.

 Reporting concerns